Like Father, Like Son (2013 film): Critical response

 Andrew Chan of the Film Critics Circle of Australia writes, "Essentially, Like Father, Like Son is one of those rare films that keep the audience totally engaged, thoroughly profound, fully emoted and ultimately refreshing.
 In the scale of perfect cinema, this stands quite close."
 On the website of The American Spectator, Eve Tushnet wrote that the film "has some of the striking Kore-eda trademarks: the extraordinary acting from the children; the symmetrical framing and musical pacing; and the shifts between long shots in which all the people look tiny and child's-eye shots where all the people look huge."
 Andrew Schenker of Slant Magazine wrote a lukewarm review, praising the cinematography but also saying, "The film scores all of its thematic points early [and] unfolds among fairly ordinary lines, hitting all of the expected moments, and simply waiting out the time until Ryota realizes the inevitable folly of his decision."

-The film was the choice of Joshua Rothkopf in IndieWire's 2018 list of the best Japanese films of the 21st century.
+The film was the choice of Candice Frederick in IndieWire's 2018 list of the best Japanese films of the 21st century.

 Remake

-DreamWorks Studios has acquired remake rights to Like Father, Like Son after the film caught the eye of Steven Spielberg at Cannes.
-Chris and Paul Weitz are slated to direct.
+In 2013, DreamWorks Studios acquired remake rights to Like Father, Like Son after the film caught the eye of Steven Spielberg at Cannes.
+Chris and Paul Weitz were slated to direct but the project did not go forward.
+In 2020, an English-language version was reported to be in early development at Focus Features, with Lulu Wang to direct and playwright Sarah Ruhl to write.